platehub/plint/README.md

 ![Plint](/assets/plint.jpg "Plint")

-# WIP: Plint (Plate Integration)
+# Plint  *(WIP)*

-Plint is a ruby gem, a toolkit containing utilities for building integrations on AWS Lambda, but potentially also on other platforms
+Plint (Plate Integration) is a ruby gem, a toolkit containing utilities for building integrations on AWS Lambda, but potentially also on other platforms

 ## Installation